sdobber/BallroomSkatingSystem.jl/docs/src/examples.md

 places_text
 ```

-In this example, both Rule 11 needed to be applied.
+In this example, Rule 11 needed to be applied.
 The separate calculations are reported for Rule 10 in
 ```@example skating_combined
 rule10_11[1]
 ```